xcube-dev/xcube/README.md

       Generate data cube.
 Data cubes may be created in one go or successively in append mode, input by input.
 The input may be one or more input files or a pattern that may contain wildcards '?', '*', and '**'.
+The input files can be passed as a txt-file containing the paths of the input files, as well.

     Options:
       --version                       Show the version and exit.